isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 ## How should Uniform One be worn?
 Uniform One is the formal attire worn by MGS students on formal occasions or when representing the school in competitions or official functions.
-As such, it must be worn with pride and decorum.
-The wearer must treat Uniform One with respect and wear it in a manner that represents the school well.
+As such, it must be worn with pride and decorum. **The wearer must treat Uniform One with respect and wear it in a manner that represents the school well**.

 **Uniform One must be worn or used in the following manner:**